Sebastian-/JavaScript-Notes/Javascript/react.md

   const element = <h1>Hello, world!</h1>;
 ```

 Inherent to using JSX is the fact that JavaScript logic and markup is combined in a single place.
 This differs from other approaches, where logic and markup are in separate files.
-Instead of separating projects into layers/technologies, React encourages separating projects into loosely coupled components which handle everything required to handle a specific concern.
+Instead of separating projects into layers/technologies, React encourages separating projects into loosely coupled components which do everything required to handle a specific concern.
 Curly braces in JSX can contain any valid Javascript expression.

 ```jsx
 const element = <h1>Hello, {foo}</h1>;